 8 In the banking sector with the CRD IV Directive 2013/36/UE and the Regulation n.575/2013 on prudential requirements for credit institutions and investments firms (the so-called CRD IV/CRR regime) the European legislator has introduced a comprehensive governance framework for banks.
-In the securities sector the MiFID II Directive 2014/55/EU and the Regulation 600/2014 (the so-called MiFID framework) include key governance requirements of the CRD IV Directive relating to, in particular, the given to the structure and functioning of the Board, the risk management policy and internal control system, and the executive remuneration and supervision 9; still, at the core of the European reforms in reaction to the perceived governance failure stands the idea of strengthening the role of the Board to avoid excessive and imprudent risk-taking 10.
+In the securities sector the MiFID II Directive 2014/55/EU and the Regulation 600/2014 (the so-called MiFID framework) include key governance requirements of the CRD IV Directive relating to, in particular, the composition and the obligations of the boards into the legal regime applicable to the investment firms.
+See N. MOLONEY, EU Securities and Financial Markets Regulation, 2014, p.
+357 ff.